MarzbarMarlon/typhoon_haiyan/README.md

 # Typhoon Haiyan: Class Based Assessment Project
 ## Introduction
 ## Welcome to the Typhoon Haiyan Class Based Assessment project website.
 This project explores the background, impacts, and relief efforts associated with Typhoon Haiyan, a powerful tropical cyclone that struck the Philippines in November 2013.
-This website has been created as part of a Class Based Assessment and will be reviewed by your geography teacher.
+This was created by Marlon Jr Mandaya

 Link - https://marzbarmarlon.github.io/typhoon_haiyan/